 Students are encouraged to maintain their own supply of masks.
 A limited number of disposable masks are available at the campus information desk for students who have lost or forgotten to bring an approved mask.

-Virtual meetings and events are strongly encouraged.
-Meetings and events convened by members of the campus community, including student groups and office hours, may be held in person following masking guidelines.
-Physical distancing is recommended when possible.
+When CDC guidance indicates that community spread is high, virtual meetings and events will be strongly encouraged.
+Meetings and events convened by members of the campus community, including student groups and office hours, may be held in person following masking recommendations.

 Meetings and events involving outside groups will be permitted following masking guidelines.

-If you experience symptoms, visit MyHealth Clarion Scheduling (office365.com) to make an appointment, or call the Health Center at 814-393-2121 for additional information.
+Students: If you experience symptoms, visit MyHealth Clarion Scheduling to make an appointment, or call the Health Center at 814-393-2121 for additional information.
 Isolate in your room while you await results.

-COVID travel restrictions are lifted.
+COVID travel restrictions are lifted, but depending on the community levels of COVID-19 at your destination, masking may be required.
 For questions, contact your adviser or supervisor.

-No. Masking is required in all campus buildings unless you are inside your own residence hall room or alone in a private study room or office.
+No. When CDC guidelines indicate community spread is High, masking is strongly recommended in all campus buildings unless you are inside your own residence hall room or alone in a private study room or office.

-No. Neither the university nor any of its employees are permitted to ask any other employee or student about their vaccination status.
+With the exception of Health and Wellness staff members, individuals are not permitted to ask any other employee or student about their vaccination status.
 This does not mean that you cannot discuss vaccination or COVID-related topics more generally.
 In the classroom, if these topics are relevant to the learning objectives of the course, then you can certainly discuss them.
-You may also discuss COVID-related matters in class as they relate to classroom safety and management – e.g., encouraging students to space themselves around the classroom where possible, the use of electronic assignments and exams to minimize the passing of physical materials as part of the class, appropriate laboratory protocols, reminders about mask-wearing when indoors, etc.

 - Food does not need to be pre-packaged, individually wrapped nor served by a food services professional; proper utensils are required to pick up food.